 Prevention and Education

-STDs and Infertility: How Silent Infections Threaten Your Future
+STDs and Infertility: How Silent Infections Damage Your Reproductive Health

 How STDs Damage Fertility

 The primary mechanism is ascending infection.
-When chlamydia or gonorrhea colonizes the cervix, it can spread upward into the uterus and fallopian tubes, triggering an inflammatory response that causes scarring — a condition known as pelvic inflammatory disease, or PID.
+Chlamydia or gonorrhea colonizes the cervix and spreads upward into the uterus and fallopian tubes, triggering an inflammatory response that causes progressive scarring — a condition called pelvic inflammatory disease, or PID.
 Scarred tubes can't transport eggs normally.
-Partial blockage raises ectopic pregnancy risk.
+Partial blockage raises ectopic pregnancy risk significantly.
 Complete blockage makes natural conception impossible.

-In men, the same bacteria can cause epididymitis — inflammation of the tube that carries sperm from the testicle.
-Left untreated, this causes obstructive scarring.
-Men can also show sperm DNA fragmentation from chronic chlamydia infection even when sperm count looks normal on a semen analysis.
+In men, the same bacteria causes epididymitis — inflammation of the coiled tube behind the testicle that carries sperm.
+Left untreated, this causes obstructive scarring that blocks sperm transport.
+Men with chronic chlamydia infection can also develop elevated sperm DNA fragmentation that reduces fertilization rates and increases miscarriage risk, even when standard semen analysis looks normal.

 |---|---|---|